 How long do I need SR-22 insurance in Arkansas?

-You will need an SR-22 in Arkansas for a period of 3 years.
-This document proves to the Arkansas DMV that you are maintaining state-mandated coverage.
+In Arkansas, you are required to have SR-22 coverage for a period of 3 years.
+This confirms to the Arkansas DMV that you have the state-mandated minimum insurance coverage.

 SR-22 insurance varies by state and the reason you need it.
 Usually, it’s required for three years but in some cases, it might be longer.
 For example, if someone has repeat violations, the requirement could extend out to five years, says Dr. James Brau, Joel C. Peterson professor of finance at Brigham Young University.

-- extended probationary period: If your SR-22 was a condition of probation for a driving offense, canceling it could reset the probation clock.
+- Extended probationary period: If your SR-22 is part of a probation period for a driving offense, canceling it might restart your probationary period.

 It’s important to fulfill the SR-22 requirements for the specified duration without any lapses or cancellations to avoid legal repercussions and maintain driving privileges.